aeraterta/FastLink/README.md

 # Project Details

-**Title**: Effectiveness of Fastlink (An Emergency Device) in Connecting Cardiac Patients of Iligan City to EMS (Emergency Medical Services)
+**Title**: Effectiveness of Fastlink (An Emergency Device) in Connecting Cardiac Patients of Iligan City to EMS (Emergency Medical Services)<br />
-**Role**: Project Consultant
+**Role**: Project Consultant<br />
 **Description**: A mobile datalogger for elderly individual which monitors pulse rate and SPO2 levels at a fixed interval.
-Such readings are monitored in such a way that the device automatically transmits its location via GSM into the Emergency Monitoring System (EMS) when readings are beyond normal range.
+Such readings are monitored in such a way that the device automatically transmits its location via GSM into the Emergency Monitoring System (EMS) when readings are beyond normal range.<br />
-**Undergraduate Thesis Proponents**: Sheena Cuaton, Aren Dale Jataas, and  Tessa Sinday
+**Undergraduate Thesis Proponents**: Sheena Cuaton, Aren Dale Jataas, and  Tessa Sinday<br />

 ## Prototype